German Aircraft in the Great War: development and operations

 German fighters demonstrated the high ceiling of wood construction.
 Carefully selected spruce, ash, and birch plywood, bonded with casein or emerging synthetic adhesives, produced shells capable of handling flight loads while streamlining manufacturing.
 Finish systems balanced moisture protection with weight; inspection regimes focused on bond lines, fittings, and fastener torque — a language familiar to shipyard‑trained inspectors redirected into aviation.

-The comprehensive documentation of materials and methods ensures that German construction techniques are properly understood.
 These techniques demonstrated how careful materials selection and construction methods could create superior aircraft.

 Aerodynamics, Control, and Handling